Presenting the 19th Annual

 Cave Run Storytelling Festival

-Join America's most beloved storytellers in a beautiful mountain lakeside setting.
-Let these talented artists take you to other times and places through the art of storytelling.
-Stories from a variety of regions and cultures are told in large tents on the shore of Cave Run Lake at the Twin Knobs Recreation Area in the Daniel Boone National Forest, eight miles west of Morehead, Kentucky.
+Join America’s most beloved storytellers in a beautiful mountain lakeside setting surrounded by a vibrant palette of fall colors.
+These talented artists will take you away to other times and places through the art of storytelling.
+Stories are told in large tents on the shore of Cave Run Lake at Twin Knobs Recreation Area in the Daniel Boone National Forest, located eight miles west of Morehead, Kentucky.

 Featured Festival Tellers